TBI And C&P Exams For Disabled Veterans

 • Psychiatrist.

-Traumatic brain injury (TBI) occurs when a sudden trauma causes damage to the brain.
-According to the Department of Defense, more than 313,816 service members have sustained a TBI in training or combat.
+A Traumatic brain injury occurs when a sudden trauma causes damage to the brain.
+According to the Department of Defense, more than 313,816 service members have sustained a Traumatic Brain Injury in training or combat.
 Common causes of this kind of head trauma include blast-related concussion events resulting from training or combat.
-In fact, TBI is known as a signature injury of the Iraq and Afghanistan wars due to the frequency of IED attacks.
+A Traumatic Brain Injury is known as a signature injury of the Iraq and Afghanistan wars due to the frequency of IED attacks.
 However, a simple fall down a 10-foot ladder could also damage the brain.

-If you cannot prove that your TBI is related to service, then VA may assume that it happened after discharge.
+If you cannot prove that your that your Traumatic Brain Injury is related to service, then the VA may assume that it happened after discharge.
 For this reason, it is critical that service members document any and all head injuries.
 Your case is much easier to win if head trauma is clearly documented in your service medical records.
 In the absence of official records, statements from witnesses would be helpful.
-If you file a claim for TBI without a confirmed diagnosis, then VA may refer you for a C&P exam.
+If you file a claim for Traumatic Brain Injury without a confirmed diagnosis, then VA may refer you for a C&P exam.

 Medical Nexus for TBI